Site Overlay

 Wilson (2018) Creativity at work: Who cares?
 Towards an ethics of creativity as a structured practice of care.
 In L. Martin and N. Wilson (eds) The Palgrave Handbook of Creativity at Work.

 Wilson makes the case in this chapter that creativity is a practice of care.
-This is a theme that is being taken forward in Developing Inclusive and Sustainable Creative Economies (DISCE), an EU Horizon 2020 funded research project.
+This is a theme that is taken forward in Developing Inclusive and Sustainable Creative Economies (DISCE), an EU Horizon 2020 funded research project.

 The project also builds on Caring for cultural freedom https://www.anewdirection.org.uk/research/cultural-ecology – a report for A New Direction (2017).
 The phrase ‘cultures of care’ focuses overt attention on the systems of value recognition that we rely on in society (or not) that promote, enable, and support caring practices – in all their forms.